 Not every method will give you pin-straight hair; some may provide a more lived-in look with a hint of a natural bend.
 Again, you may need to try several methods to determine your best option.

 Blow Dry With Cool Air

-This method does use a blow dryer, but it uses the cool air setting to help limit hair damage.
+This method uses a blow dryer but uses the cool air setting to help limit hair damage.

-Let your hair air dry about three-quarters of the way, then section it off into more manageable chunks.
+Let your hair air dry about three-quarters of the way, then, section it into more manageable chunks.
 Hold the blow dryer about six inches from your hair and use the cool setting while you move continuously from root to tip.

-According to a study published by the National Library of Medicine, cool air has been proven to cause even less hair damage than just letting your hair air dry.
+According to a study by the National Library of Medicine, cool air causes even less hair damage than letting your hair air dry.

 This method requires a little more practice and patience, but the results can be worth it.

 Start with damp hair and section it off like you would for blow-drying.
 You can add a smoothing serum or leave-in conditioner if you’d like.
-Then take each section individually and begin to wrap them around your head.
+Then, take each section individually and wrap them around your head.